watson-intu/self-sdk/docs/workshops-devcon/2/lab-docs/workshop_2.md

 	6. Your Organization and Group should be preselected in the dropdown menu and Intu should now be running.

 ## After DevCon ends

-If you want to test Intu after the trial period ends, you must create your own instances of these services and configure Intu to use them.
+Your instance of Intu is preconfigured with the following Watson services: Natural Language Classifier, Speech to Text, and Text to Speech.
+The preconfiguration is enabled for 30 days.
+If you want to test Intu after 30 days, you must create your own instances of these services and configure Intu to use them.

-### Creating instances of Watson services
+### 1. Creating instances of Watson services
 To use Intu, you need operational instances of the following services in Bluemix: Conversation, Natural Language Classifier, Speech to Text, and Text to Speech.

 **Pro tip:** As you complete this task, you'll receive credentials for each service instance, and you'll need these credentials later.
-Open a new file in your favorite text editor and create a section for each service so that you can temporarily store its credentials.
+Open a new file in your favourite text editor and create a section for each service so that you can temporarily store its credentials.

-1. On the Bluemix dashboard, click **Catalog** in the navigation bar.
+1. On the Bluemix dashboard, click **Catalog** in the top right navigation bar.
-2. Click **Watson** in the categories menu.
+2. In the All Categories menu on the left, under Services, click on **Watson**.
-3. Create an instance of the Natural Language Classifer service.
+3. Create an instance of the Conversation service.
   1. Click the **Natural Language Classifier** tile.
   2. Keep all the default values, and click **Create**.
   3. Click the **Service Credentials** tab.
-  4. Click **View Credentials** for the new service instance.
+  4. Click **View Credentials** for the new Conversation service instance.
-  5. Copy the values of the `password` and `username` parameters and paste them into a new text file in your favourite text editor.
+  5. Copy the values for your password and username and paste them into a new text file in your favourite text editor.
-  6. Click the **Watson** back arrow on the upper left corner.
+  6. Click the **<--Watson** breadcrumb near the top left (directly above your Natural Language Classifier service name).
 The list of your service instances is displayed.
-  7. Add the next service instance by clicking the hexagonal **Create Watson +** button.
+  7. Add the next service instance by clicking the **Create Watson** **+** button.
 The Watson service catalog is displayed.
-4. Create an instance of **Speech to Text** and **Text to Speech** services by repeating the same steps 1 - 7 that you completed to create the Natural Language Classifier instance.
+4. Create instances of the Speech to Text and Text to Speech services by repeating the same substeps 1 - 7 that you completed to create the Natural Language Classifier service instance.

+### 2. Configuring Intu to use your service instances

+To configure Intu to use your instances of these Watson services, log in to to the [Watson Intu Gateway](https://rg-gateway.mybluemix.net/) and complete the following steps:

+1. Click on **MANAGE** on the left hand side navigation bar, and select **Services**.
+2. Select your Organization and Group in the top Filter by menu, if not already selected.
+3. For your instances of the Natural Language Classifier, Speech to Text, and Text to Speech services, click **Edit**, and specify the user ID and password (saved in your text file in the previous section **Creating instances of Watson services**), and click **Save**.

+**Important:** Do not change the service endpoint unless you are an enterprise user.